lbain/lucybain/source/blog/2015/08-18-js-es6-string-templates.md

 console.log(`Hello ${someVar}`);
 ```

 **Note:** you can also use “tagged” template strings.
-I haven’t fully figured this out or found clear usecases for it, so I’m skipping it for now.
+I haven’t fully figured this out or found clear use cases for it, so I’m skipping it for now.
 But you can do more with templates than I’ve talked about.

 ## Warning!